-Host Site ~ The Community Services Department (CSD) had planned to have a new host site at Ocean Beach, located near the restrooms.
-In addition, this project also included improving a ramp leading to the beach.
-However, the ramp portion of the project had been on hold because Vandenberg Air Force Base closed Ocean Beach due to the Snowy Plover habitat.
-Therefore, CSD relinquished \$50,000 [of the original \$69,000 grant] that was designated for the ramp in 2004.
-Regarding the Host Site, the Coastal Commission denied the coastal development permit, and CSD reallocated an additional \$2,104 in December of 2012.
-The CREF grant was spent on designing the host site, and bringing the design for favorable approval from the following groups: the Snowy Plover Working Group, the Parks Commission (2004) and North County Board of Architectural Review (2008).
+Host Site ~ With an original CREF grant of \$69,000, the Community Services Department (CSD) had planned to have a new host site at Ocean Beach and an improved ramp leading to the beach.
+The ramp portion of the project had been on hold because Vandenberg Air Force Base closed Ocean Beach due to the Snowy Plover habitat.
+Therefore, CSD relinquished \$50,000 of the grant in 2004.
+The remaining CREF monies were spent on designing the host site and bringing the design for approval to the following groups: the Snowy Plover Working Group, the Parks Commission (2004) and North County Board of Architectural Review (2008).
+Approved by these groups, it went to the California Coastal Commission (CCC); however, the CCC denied the coastal development permit, and CSD reallocated an additional \$2,104 back to CREF in December of 2012.

-25 Also see one grant associated with Ocean Park, under Third District's Coastal-Related Capital Improvements.
+&lt;sup>25 Also see one grant associated with Ocean Park, under Third District's Coastal-Related Capital Improvements.